Kalamazoo/Battle Creek International Airport: Top domestic destinations

+Airline market share

 Competition

-The facility competes with airports in nearby communities such as South Bend, Grand Rapids, and Detroit.
+The facility competes with airports in nearby communities such as South Bend, Grand Rapids, Chicago, and Detroit.
 Furthermore, the airport has used several grants and incentives to attract and retain additional flights and carriers in recent years.

 Terminal

 The original Kalamazoo terminal was a small building made with scrap materials left over from other local projects.
 In 1958, a new terminal was constructed to replace the 1920s terminal.
 The growth led to a terminal expansion in 1979, and the building increased from 12,000 to 30000 sqft.
 The terminal was completely renovated in 1989, with the addition of a new concourse, an enlarged boarding area, and a new baggage claim area.

 The Kalamazoo Airport's 1958 terminal had two jetways and housed the air traffic control tower.
 A Non-Radar Approach Control, located in Battle Creek and servicing Kalamazoo, was Commissioned in 1969.
 The air traffic control tower provides ATC services between the hours of 6:00–23:00 local time.
 When the control tower is operational, the airport lies within FAA Class "D" airspace.
 When the approach control is operational, pilots may elect to receive radar services associated within a Terminal Radar Service Area (TRSA).
 The Terminal Control Center (TRACON) facility was not established until 1975, and radar was not installed until 1978.

 In 2009, construction on a new terminal began next to the existing facility.
 The new terminal, designed by Reynolds, Smith & Hills, opened in April 2011 and accommodates additional passenger gates, security lanes, and baggage carousels.